Paweł Rowiński: Education and professional activity

 He has authored over one hundred and seventy scientific publications, and co-authored or co-edited of fifteen books and five special issues of international scientific journals.
-A member of numerous Polish and international scientific committees and organisations, including the International Association for Hydro-Environment Engineering and Research (IAHR) -- where he has held the position of Chairman of the Board of the European branch since September 2022; ALLEA, the European Federation of Academies of Sciences and Humanities – member of the Board for three consecutive terms (2018-2024); the Polish Committee of the UNESCO Hydrological Programme - UNESCO IHP National Committee – the 2019-2022 term of office; in 2021 elected member of the board of Science Advice for Policy by European Academies, SAPEA, which brings together more than one hundred European academies and scientific societies.
+A member of numerous Polish and international scientific committees and organisations, including the International Association for Hydro-Environment Engineering and Research (IAHR) -- where he has held the position of chairman of the board of the European branch since September 2022; ALLEA, the European Federation of Academies of Sciences and Humanities – president, as of 2024, and former member of the board for three consecutive terms (2018-2024); the Polish Committee of the UNESCO Hydrological Programme - UNESCO IHP National Committee – the 2019–2022 term of office; in 2021 elected member of the board of Science Advice for Policy by European Academies, SAPEA, which brings together more than one hundred European academies and scientific societies.

 He is the creator and chief editor of a book series published by Springer: Geoplanet: Earth and Planetary Sciences, which has so far produced more than 40 titles.
 He has been or is a member of many editorial boards, including for the journals SpringerBriefs in Earth Sciences, Water, Publications of the Institute of Geophysics Series, Hydrological Sciences Journal, currently the Archives of Hydro-Engineering and Environmental Mechanics, Ecohydrology & Hydrobiology; chairman of the ethics committee for the Springer journal Acta Geophysica.

 As a measure of Rowinski's recognition and international standing in the hydrological community, the International Association for Hydro-Environment Engineering and Research (IAHR) entrusted him with the organisation of the 6th IAHR Europe Congress "No frames, no borders" (500 participants from 52 countries), which took place in February 2021.

 Organiser of the annual World Water Day celebrations, under the patronage of UNESCO from 2020.

 He has supervised numerous diploma theses, including five PhDs.

 Rowiński is internationally recognised by the scientific community, especially in the field of the dynamically developing new speciality of environmental hydrodynamics.
 He conducts theoretical research, constructs mathematical models, carries out computational work as well as complex experimental research both in laboratories and in natural conditions (in rivers).
 In recent years, his research has focused particularly on several issues: